jtweller/authAccess/README.md

 - `Login`: Component for user login
 - `Dashboard`: Component for displaying user dashboard
 - `Home`: Component for the home page
+- `Profile`: Component for viewing and updating user profile

 ### Context